fleetdm/fleet/docs/01-Using-Fleet/FAQ.md

 The `unknown column` error typically occurs when the database migrations haven't been run during the upgrade process.

 Check out the [documentation on running database migrations](./08-Updating-Fleet.md#running-database-migrations) to resolve this issue.

+## How do I detect vulnerabilities with Fleet??

+Fleet's CVE detection is currently in beta and disabled by default.
+You can find more information about this feature and how to enable it in our [vulnerability processing documentation](./13-vulnerability-processing.md#setup).
+When enabled this feature will surface any CVE detections found in the software section of the host details page in Fleet.
+More features, including sorting by detected CVEs are planned for a future release of Fleet.